vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 107

-Valour (Šaurya) is the power to rush into the midst of the enemy; Bravery (Parakrama) is gaining victory over him.
+Valour (Śaurya) is the power to rush into the midst of the enemy; Bravery (Parakrama) is gaining victory over him.
 The others (attributes) may be similarly understood.

 The nature of God-love (bhakti)" and God- surrender (Prapatti)***—states of Consciousness --will briefly be discussed (now).
 It is God alone who confers Moksha (Final Release from material existence), on the (bare) plea (furnished by souls) of Love and Surrender.
 Hence these (latter) are considered as the Means to Release.
 The character of Means assigned also to Kar- mayoga"s and Jñāna-yoga, 3 which in fact are inseparable from Love, is by reason of (such) predominant characteristics persons may severally (happen to) possess."